emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 C = ct \|\| tag

-# AES and Rijndael-256-256 in GCM-SST Mode {#AES-GCM-SST}
+# AES and Rijndael-256-256 in GCM-SST {#AES-GCM-SST}

-This section defines Advanced Encryption Standard (AES) and Rijndael with 256-bit keys and blocks (Rijndael-256-256) {{Rijndael}} with Galois Counter Mode with Secure Short Tags.
+This section defines Advanced Encryption Standard (AES) and Rijndael with 256-bit keys and blocks (Rijndael-256-256) {{Rijndael}} in Galois Counter Mode with Secure Short Tags.

 ## AES-GCM-SST